 Living with COVID-19 pandemic – Emerging challenges for ultrasound physicians and their suggested solution

-Multi-level safeguard checks before, during, and after the ultrasound examination are suggested to protect ultrasound physicians, staff, and patients from COVID-19.
+Suggestions: Multi-level safeguard checks before, during, and after the ultrasound examination are suggested to protect ultrasound physicians, staff, and patients from COVID-19.
 The importance of triage for patient screening is stressed.
-Also limiting patients by deferring non-urgent cases and canceling aerosol-generating procedures is recommended.
-The need for counseling of patients and staff is stressed regarding the importance of facemasks, hand hygiene, and safe distancing.
+Also, limiting patients by deferring non-urgent cases and cancelling aerosol-generating procedures is recommended.
+The need of counselling of patients and staff is stressed regarding the importance of facemasks, hand hygiene, and safe distancing.
 Incorporating different types of barriers against the virus such as facemasks, face-shields, personnel protective suits for ultrasound physicians and staff, and shielding the equipment and transducer with disposable or wipeable plastic sheets is suggested.
-In addition, the significance of cleaning and disinfection of the examination room and equipment by suitable disinfectants after each patient and at the end of the day is highlighted.
+Besides, the significance of cleaning and disinfection of the examination room and equipment by suitable disinfectants after each patient and at the end of the day is highlighted.

 1. Burki TK.
 Coronavirus in China.
 The Lancet Respiratory Medicine.
 2020;8(3):238. doi:10.1016/s2213-2600(20)30056-4

 2. Gorbalenya AE, Baker SC, Baric RS, et al. Severe acute respiratory syndrome-related coronavirus: The species and its viruses – a statement of the Coronavirus Study Group.
 2020. doi:10.1101/2020.02.07.937862

 3. York A. Novel coronavirus takes flight from bats?
 Nature Reviews Microbiology.
 2020;18(4):191-191. doi:10.1038/s41579-020-0336-9